 Published: 31 July 2006 at 13:26

-A Live Interactive Cosmetic Surgery Conference, organised by Anglia Ruskin University in association with the Capio Springfield Hospital, will bring together some of the world’s top cosmetic surgeons to demonstrate some of the latest theories and practices to students and medical personnel working in this fast-growing sector of healthcare.
+A Live Interactive Cosmetic Surgery Conference will bring together some of the world’s top cosmetic surgeons to demonstrate the latest theories and practice.

 Doctors, nurses, beauticians, healthcare professionals and students will be attending the two separate days of live interactive cosmetic surgery on 15/16 September to find out more about breast augmentation and reduction; and face lifts.
 The full-day sessions, to be staged at the Auditorium of the Michael A Ashcroft Building at Rivermead campus, will feature live and pre-filmed surgery from Capio Springfield Hospital.